Graciela Iturbide: "Mujer Ángel"

 In 1978, Iturbide was commissioned by the ethnographic archive of the National Indigenous Institute of Mexico to work on a series about Mexico's Seri Indians – a group of fishermen living in the Sonora desert along the Arizona/Mexico border.
 She was in Punta Chueca for a month and a half working on the series.
 There were about 500 people within the community.
 It was while working for this series that her photograph called "Mujer Ángel" was taken.
 The image depicts a Seri woman while on an expedition to a cave with indigenous paintings.
 The woman “looked as if she could fly off into the desert” and was carrying a tape recorder which she had exchanged for handicrafts with Americans.
 "Mujer Ángel" was used by the politically charged metal group Rage Against the Machine for their single "Vietnow" in 1997.
-"Mujer Ángel" and the Seri People series is part of the Museum of Fine Arts 2019 photography exhibition "Graciela Iturbide's Mexico".
+"Mujer Ángel" and the Seri People series was part of the Museum of Fine Arts, Boston 2019 photography exhibition "Graciela Iturbide's Mexico".

 In 1979, Iturbide was asked by painter Francisco Toledo to photograph the Juchitán people who form part of the Zapotec culture native to Oaxaca, Mexico.
 It is traditionally a matriarchal society in which the women are economically, politically, and sexually independent.
 The women run the market, and men are not allowed to enter with the exception of gay men, whom they call "muxes" in the Zapotec language.
-This experience as a photographer shaped Iturbide's views on life, and even though Iturbide did take a focus on the role of woman throughout Mexico when taking photos, she was still not a feminist, as evidenced by her quote: “My photographs are not political or feminist but I am when I need to be.”
+This experience as a photographer shaped Iturbide's views on life.
 Iturbide worked on this series for almost 10 years, ending in 1988.
 This collection resulted in the book Juchitán de las Mujeres.